 To aid readability, the name Kvaser Air Bridge is hereinafter used to refer to the Kvaser Air Bridge product in general.
-The name Kvaser Air Bridge M12 is used to refer to the specific product and NOT the product in general.
+The name Kvaser Air Bridge Light is used to refer to any of the four Kvaser Air Bridge Light HS variants and the name Kvaser Air Bridge 'one-to-any' is used to refer to the more advanced Kvaser Air Bridge M12 variant.